-Although Go Daigo was expelled by Ashikaga Takauji, he wasn’t out of the game, so to speak.
-Fleeing to Yoshino, he founded the Southern Court and challenged Takauji’s appointed emperor and shogunate.
-This began the Northern and Southern Courts period of Japanese history, during which the Ashikaga Shogunate faced the twin challenges of defeating the Southern Court while maintaining nationwide rule.
-Though Takauji’s grandson, Yoshimitsu, ultimately succeeded in reuniting the country, the seeds of strife were planted, these allies appointed by the Ashikaga Shogunate to manage the provinces.
-These allies would steadily grow in power, eventually also openly defying the Ashikaga Shogunate and styling themselves as daimyōs (Great Lord/Great Landowner).
+This move began the Northern and Southern Courts period of Japanese history, during which the Ashikaga Shogunate faced the twin challenges of defeating the Southern Court while maintaining nationwide rule.
+Though Takauji’s grandson, Yoshimitsu, ultimately succeeded in reuniting the country, the seeds of strife were permanently planted.
+This came in the form of allies appointed by the Ashikaga Shogunate to manage the provinces.

 - The era takes its name from the Muromachi district of Heian-kyō, where the “best-performing” Ashikaga Shogun, Yoshimitsu, had his residence.

-- Historians considered the Ashikaga clan the weakest of Japan’s three historical shogunates.
+- Historians consider the Ashikaga clan the weakest of Japan’s three shogunates.

 - Kyoto’s magnificent Golden Pavilion (Kinkaku-ji) and Silver Pavilion (Ginkaku-ji) were both built during the Muromachi Period.